shiroishimatora/shiroishimatora.github.io/docs/_posts/2023-06-25-floppy-disk-labels.md

 ![MacWrite icon][image-9]

-## The Third era: Trying to appear more professional
+## The Third Era: Trying to appear more professional
 ![System Tools for Macintosh SE][image-6]

 This label is similar to the FatBits style, but without an application icon on the label and having the Macintosh wordmark set in white text on a black rectangle.
 These labels appeared in 1987 with the release of the Macintosh SE and Macintosh II and spread to the remainder of Apple's product line.
 Printed material, such as the Macintosh Owner's Guides, used this design as well.
 My assumption is that Apple was trying to appear more "professional" to match the target audience of the Macintosh SE and Macintosh II.
 System 4 and System 5 both use this label design.

 Recreating this label was very simple, it did not require stretching text vertically or anything complicated like the Picasso logo or FatBits disks.
 The only adjustments needed are some kerning tweaks.
 Since there were no icons, it was only a matter of getting the layout right.

-## The Fourth era: System 6
+## The Fourth Era: System 6
 ![System Tools 6.0][image-7]

 This label is a further simplification of the System 4/System 5 label design, removing the black rectangle and making the Apple logo smaller (possibly to save on printing costs).
 These labels were used in the early System 6 era from 1988 through late 1989.
 Notably, this is the first design that had the System version on the label.

 Again, recreating these labels were simple as they focus on typography and only minor kerning adjustments were needed.

-## The Fifth era: System 7 and the late System 6 versions
+## The Fifth Era: System 7 and the late System 6 versions
 ![System 7][image-10]

 This label is the first design since FatBits that hasn't removed a design element.
 The major change is the Macintosh wordmark is much larger, is green in color, and is flipped 90 degrees and aligned to the right edge.
 To emphasize that this is System 7, there is a large number seven that is crossed and inside a box.
 My recreation of this label is slightly lacking, the real labels have a pixellated shadow below the large number seven.
 I'll get around to doing it eventually, it's just too much work for me to want to do right now.

 This design was also used starting in the late System 6 era of 1990.
 ![System 6][image-11]

+## The Sixth Era:

 [image-1]:	/assets/images/floppy-disk-labels/label-area-size.jpeg
 [image-2]:	/assets/images/floppy-disk-labels/template.jpeg